MetaFam/metagame-wiki/docs/playbooks/how-to-install-wallet-get-gas.md

   ![](/img/2022-11-20-19-15-25.png)

   MetaMask recommend saving your seed phrase to a password manager; I do not - the only medium a seed phrase should be stored on is paper...or metal plate if you have the means.
 Then hide it somewhere safe and never share the phrase or location with anyone.
-Anyone asking for your phrase is 100% trying to scam you. *Don't lose this phrase either* or you will lose your funds.
+Anyone asking for your phrase is 100% trying to scam you. *Don't lose this phrase either or you will lose your funds*.

-6. Now you want to reveal your seed phrase so you can back it up!
-Make sure no-one can see your screen when you do this.
+6. Now you want to reveal your seed phrase so you can back it up! *Make sure no-one can see your screen when you do this*.

   ![](/img/2022-11-20-19-14-44.png)

   > ⚠️ **Remember step 5!** ⚠️
-  > **Do not copy/paste the phrase**. **Do not take a photo of it**. *Only write it onto a slip of paper and ensure to keep in a safe place*.
+  > **Do not copy/paste the phrase**. **Do not take a photo of it**. *Only write it onto a slip of paper and ensure to keep it in a safe place*.

   Once you've copied the words down, click 'Next' and confirm the phrase on the next page by selecting the words in the correct order.